sonjagrath/modelling_gall_wasps/README.md

 ## Data availability

 * All code is available in this github repository.
-* Supplementary material for the publication is available at figshare: <TO BE DONE>.
+* Supplementary material for the publication is available at figshare: still to be done

 ## Infomation on running scripts